Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 If you make it in time for sunset, you can head to Hopi Point (the most popular), Mohave Point, or Pima Point to watch the sun fall behind the Canyon!

-Where to stay in the Grand Canyon
+Where to Stay in the Grand Canyon

 For Camping: If you’re planning to camp, I highly recommend Mather Campground inside the park!
 There is a bus stop at the front of the campground that will take you to all the main stops throughout the park.
+This is where we stayed and it was the perfect location.

 For Hotels: If you’re not camping, there are a few hotel and cabin options within the park itself, including the Yavapai Lodge, the Bright Angel Lodge, and the historic El Tovar.
+These are going to be pricier options since you are paying for the convenience of being inside the park.

 Your other option is to stay outside the park in the nearby town of Tusayan!
+As you can see on the map below, this town has several hotel options like the Holiday Inn Express and the Grand Hotel.

 Day 2: Explore Grand Canyon and Drive to Page